South East Coast Ambulance Service: Performance

 In May 2018, the trust said it would need 400 more paramedics to meet the new ambulance performance standards.
 This could cost £20M a year.
 In October the clinical commissioning groups (CCG) agreed to find an extra £10M a year for more ambulances and more staff, but the service still expected to need private ambulance services and staff overtime to meet its targets.

 It was taken out of special measures in August 2019 after favourable inspection reports, particularly that there was now an open culture where patients, families and staff could raise concerns without fear, but it was banned by Ofsted from training new apprentices.

 The trust's region is served by Air Ambulance Kent Surrey Sussex.

+In October 2025, the trust was the subject of an undercover investigation released by Channel 4.
+The documentary highlighted the pressures the service is under, leading to longer waits for patients in emergency situations.
+In a statement, the trust clarified that it was not aware of and did not consent to the production of this documentary.

 CQC performance rating

-In its last inspection of the service in July 2019, the Care Quality Commission (CQC) gave the following ratings on a scale of outstanding (the service is performing exceptionally well), good (the service is performing well and meeting our expectations), requires improvement (the service isn't performing as well as it should) and inadequate (the service is performing badly):
+In its last inspection of the service in July 2022, the Care Quality Commission (CQC) gave the following ratings on a scale of outstanding (the service is performing exceptionally well), good (the service is performing well and meeting our expectations), requires improvement (the service isn't performing as well as it should) and inadequate (the service is performing badly):